ist356/assignment-02-CharlesFleckenstein/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I'm still getting used to python again so alot of what was in this assignment I had forgoten to do.
+I did try to write most of the code on my own but there were somethings that I couldnt get.
+So, I used the solution to go over my code to see how what i wrote compared and also to help remember pieces I had forgotten.
+I think I will be much better in a few weeks time when i've had more practive in python.
+I learned a lot of the string modifiers again and also about packaging which is something that was new to me.